Why a Ukraine no-fly zone isn't an option: Experts

 “It would essentially mean the U.S. military would be shooting down planes, Russian planes,” White House press secretary Jen Psaki said in an interview with MSNBC on Monday.

 “That is definitely escalatory … That is not something the president wants to do.
-Those are all the reasons why that’s not a good idea.”
+Those are all the reasons why that’s not a good idea,” she continued.

 Instead, the United States has provided hundreds of millions of dollars in military aid to Ukraine, including anti-aircraft and anti-tank weapons.
 Millions more in lethal aid has been sent by NATO and European Union countries, including Germany and France.